 - difficulties regulating impulses, leading to risky behaviours, substance abuse, addictions and self-harm

-Prior to this, I had a conceptual understanding of the symptoms that occurred in Post-traumatic stress disorder (PTSD), but I had never realised just how severe a problem it actually is on an individual, interpersonal, familial and societal level.
+Before this, I had a conceptual understanding of the symptoms that occurred in Post-traumatic stress disorder (PTSD), but I had never realised just how severe a problem it actually is on an individual, interpersonal, familial and societal level.

-In the book, Herman discusses how Freud initially hypothesised that sexual assault played a big role in the development of Hysteria, but later changed his theory to repressed sexual desires, because he found it unbearable that so many children and females were victims of sexual assault.
+In the book, Herman discusses how Freud initially hypothesised that sexual assault played a prominent role in the development of Hysteria, but later changed his theory to repressed sexual desires, because he found it unbearable that so many children and females were victims of sexual assault.
 But what if his first assertion was actually correct?
 Every year in Australia, 125,000 women and 45,000 men are estimated to experience sexual violence (ABS, 2006).
 Considering that in 2006, the population of Australia was less than 20 million people, these numbers are alarming, even more so because these prevalence rates are per year, rather than across a lifetime.
 They could be even higher if you take into account that only one-in-five sexual assault victims actually report the crime to authorities.
 We now also know that a history of sexual assault is highly correlated with the later development of Borderline Personality Disorder.
 It just shows that Freud wasn’t always wrong.

-Herman also introduces and discusses her three stage model of recovery from trauma:
+Herman also introduces and discusses her three-stage model of recovery from trauma:

 - The first stage is all about re-establishing a sense of safety and stability and building up healthy self-care and emotion regulation capacities.

-- Once safety and stability are achieved, and effective coping skills have been strengthened, the second stage of “remembrance and mourning” can begin.
+- Once safety and stability are achieved, and practical coping skills have been strengthened, the second stage of “remembrance and mourning” can begin.
 This involves exposure to and reviewing of distressing memories to lessen their emotional intensity and to reframe the meaning that these events have had on one’s identity and their life.
-It is important that this is done in a safe setting with someone who can be trusted and has preferably had training in effective treatments for trauma.
+It is essential that this is done in a safe setting with someone who can be trusted and has preferably had training in effective treatments for trauma.
 The second stage allows an individual to grieve and mourn for all that was lost, helps them to see that things were not their fault, and helps them to realise that it is unhelpful to generalise from one experience or one person to all experiences and all people.
 This then helps them to be in a much better position to move forward without remaining stuck in their traumatic experiences from the past.

 - The third and final stage of healing focuses on reconnecting with the world, other people, and meaningful pursuits and activities.

-Read it if: You know someone who has suffered from a traumatic experience, and want to better understand the impact that it can have on them and the steps towards recovery.
+Read it if: You know someone who has suffered from a traumatic experience and want to better understand the impact that it can have on them and the steps towards recovery.
 Or you have suffered from a traumatic experience yourself, but have already re-established a sense of safety and stability, and are wanting to learn more about the sociological or historical aspects of trauma or how to further recover from it.

 1. Man’s Search for Meaning – Viktor Frankl (1997)